octo-technology/OpenTezos/docs/ligo/full_examples.md

 ## First contract - Indice

-### Defining storage
+### Defining storage and entrypoints

-In a indice_types.ligo file we will put all the needed type definition.
+Let's create an `indice_types.ligo` file to put all the needed type definition.
-For now let's definine the type of the storage and the entrypoints.

 - `indiceStorage` is of integer type
 - `indiceEntrypoints` that determine how the contract will be invoked:
   - By increasing the contract storage value with `Increment of int`.
   - By decreasing it with `Decrement of int`.
-  - By sending this value to another contract that would have called it, with `sendValue of unit`.
+  - By sending this value to another contract that would have called it, with `SendValue of unit`.
-- `indiceFullReturn`that determine the return type of the main function.
+- `indiceFullReturn`that determines the return type of the main function.

 ```js
 // indice_types.ligo